whatsplay/whatsapp-play/README.md

 ---

 ## Things to do
-[ ] argument parser to connect all scripts to one script.<br>
+- [ ] argument parser to connect all scripts to one script.
-[ ] telegram bot script for onlinetracker to send the status online/offline status to telegram bot. <br>
+- [ ] telegram bot script for onlinetracker to send the status online/offline status to telegram bot.
-[ ] improve wchat script for chatting.<br>
+- [ ] improve wchat script for chatting.<br>
 (If you have any new idea for this software, please open issue for that :) )

 ## Disclaimer